VHDPlus/vhdplus-website/docs/components/vhdpcore_max10_lite.md

 ## Shield MAX10 for MAX10 Lite

-Because the differential I/Os on the bottom headers are replaced with free or less used I/Os, some of the labled pins on the Shield MAX10 are not correct.
+Because the differential I/Os on the bottom headers are replaced with free or less used I/Os, some of the labeled pins on the Shield MAX10 are not correct.
 Here is the overview with the pins from the MAX10 Lite:

 The CRUVI LS connector of the Core MAX10 can be replaced with the 1.
 CRUVI connector on the Shield.